 —Stacy Alaimo, author of Bodily Natures: Science, Environment, and the Material Self

-“Adapting research in new materialism, affect theory, and critical race studies, this theoretically innovative collection displaces the classical humanist Subject . . .
+“Adapting research in new materialism, affect theory, and critical race studies, this theoretically innovative collection displaces the classical humanist Subject, unitary site of rational intellect and purposive agency.
+The starting point for colleagues and students who are looking at disability as a way to rebuild the humanities.
 The Matter of Disability is a bellwether for where disability studies is going and why the matter of embodiment matters.
 The editors have thrown down the gauntlet to scholars in other fields to ‘come on in.’”

 —Michael Davidson, University of California, San Diego